 Other signs that stomach acid might be low are:

-As with the others listed here, supplementing with a bit of vitamin C is quite safe, as it is a water soluble vitamin.
+As with the others listed here, supplementing with a bit of vitamin C is quite safe, as it is a water-soluble vitamin.
 If using a vitamin C supplement to improve stomach acid level choose an ascorbic acid that is not buffered as this buffering negates the acidifying effects in the stomach.
-15-25mg a day of vitamin C is plenty for a trial.
-If it causes any discomfort or diarrhea, stop.

 Picky eating can throw kids into a vicious cycle of nutrient deficiency.
 They don’t eat, they become nutrient deficient, their appetite is reduced, they become more deficient, so they are not hungry (or maybe they are but they just don't want to eat)... on and on it goes.